iamdanielv/utils/README.md

 **Description:**
 An interactive TUI for managing and connecting to SSH hosts defined in `~/.ssh/config`.

-- Connect, test, add, edit, clone, and remove hosts
+- Connect, test, add, edit, rename, clone, reorder, and remove hosts
 - Generate new SSH keys and copy them to servers
 - Backup, import, and export host configurations
 - Bypass menus for quick actions: